Level 1 Training will give you new insights into treatment for couples who struggle, using proven assessment techniques and intervention strategies.

 - Describe the process of therapy, including the structure of a session.

-Workshop is $449.00.
-If you pay for your registration no less than 21 days prior to the event the early bird cost is $399.00.
-CEUs are offered for those interested.
+The workshop is $449.00.
+If you pay for your registration no less than 21 days before the event, the early bird cost is $424.00.

-A $25 student discount is available; contact us to get the discount code (you will need to provide us with proof of student status).
+A $50 student discount is available ($150 for Level 1 and Level 2); contact us to get the discount (you will need to provide us with proof of student status).